Dr. Dana Harms, M.D.

 How does Dr. Harms's procedure volume compare to other Minnesota surgeons?

-Dr. Harms has performed 79 Medicare-verified joint replacement procedures.
-This is significantly above the Minnesota average of 47 procedures per surgeon.
-Dr. Harms ranks #30 out of 179 orthopedic surgeons in Minnesota.
+Dr. Harms has performed 63 Medicare-verified joint replacement procedures.
+This is in line with the Minnesota average of 43 procedures per surgeon.
+Dr. Harms ranks #39 out of 187 orthopedic surgeons in Minnesota.

 What types of joint replacement does Dr. Harms perform?